 "Because the resource is owned by the provinces, and by extension, Canadians, profits made by oil and natural gas producers are shared with Canadians through taxes and royalties.
-Last year oil and natural gas revenues to governments across Canada reached over \$45 billion."
+Last year oil and natural gas revenues to governments across Canada reached over \$45 billion.
+This amount has increased tenfold since the historically low commodity prices of 2020.
+[23]"

-- The oil and natural gas supply chain stretches across the country, reaching thousands of businesses located in every province and supporting over 400,000 jobs for Canadians, including about 235,000 here in Alberta.
-[26] - This amount has increased ten-fold since the historically low commodity prices of 2020.
-[25]

-- The jobs created by the industry are high quality and high-paying.
+- The oil and natural gas supply chain stretches across the country, reaching thousands of businesses located in every province, supporting over 400,000 jobs for Canadians.
+When factoring in induced employment, that number doubles to 800,000 jobs.
+[24] - The jobs created by the industry are high quality and high-paying.
 The average wage within the conventional oil and natural gas sector pays about \$47 per hour more than the national average - which means higher standards of living for workers and higher income taxes for government.
-[27] - The industry is also one of the largest employers of Indigenous peoples in the country and making up a significant part of the supply chain are hundreds of Indigenous-owned businesses.
-[28] - Since 2017, almost \$4 billion of Indigenous equity positions have been taken in oil and natural gas projects such as pipelines, power plants, LNG terminals and more.
-[29] - For the second year in a row, capital investment or CAPEX from the Canadian oil and natural gas industry into Canada is expected to reach about \$40 billion.
-[30] In addition, the industry spends about \$70 billion in operating expenditures annually.
-[31] - Oil and natural gas exports are the largest source of export earnings, making up 20% of Canada's total value of trade.
+[25] - The industry is also one of the largest employers of Indigenous peoples in the country and making up a significant part of the supply chain are hundreds of Indigenous-owned businesses.
+[26] - Since 2017, almost \$4 billion of Indigenous equity positions have been taken in oil and natural gas projects such as pipelines, power plants, LNG terminals and more.
+[27] - For the second year in a row, capital investment or CAPEX from the Canadian oil and natural gas industry is expected to reach about \$40 billion.
+[28] In addition, the industry spends about \$70 billion in operating expenditures annually.
+[29] - Oil and natural gas exports are the largest source of export earnings, making up 20% of Canada's total value of trade.
 The value of oil and natural gas exports is still very much highly correlated to the strength of the Canadian dollar, impacting every Canadian's buying power.
-[32]
+[30]

 The reality is Canadians benefit from a strong and successful oil and natural gas industry.
 When the oil and gas industry does well - so do Canadians.

 To demonstrate this point, a Business Council of Canada report indicates that a 10 per cent decline in oil and gas productivity would translate into a loss of roughly \$35 billion per year, or nearly \$900 per person per year on a national level.
-[33]
+[31]

-"The OECD stats I cited demonstrate that we need to think very carefully about the very real consequences of taking the economic engines of our country for granted, of vilifying our nation's largest job creators,"

-of publicly attacking entire sectors simply for being profitable, of public policy that adds layers of cost and regulation that drives investment away and is hurts the country's reputation as a good place to build a business.
+"The OECD stats I cited demonstrate that we need to think very carefully about the very real consequences of taking the economic engines of our country for granted, of vilifying our nation's largest job creators, of publicly attacking entire sectors simply for being profitable, of public policy that adds layers of cost and regulation that drives investment away and hurts the country's reputation as a good place to build a business."

-Let me conclude with where I started.
-There is a vision for Canada - the one the OECD predicts - that Canada is the worst-performing economy - dead last out of ALL 38 advanced countries over the next forty years - and with a host of follow-on devastating consequences.
+Let me conclude with where | started.

+There is a vision for Canada - the one the OECD predicts - that Canada is the worst-performing economy - dead last - out of ALL 38 advanced countries over the next forty years - and with a host of follow-on devastating consequences.
 I don't know about you, but I don't like that vision and I want to do everything as part of my role as CEO of CAPP and within my sphere of influence to change that.

 Industry and government share similar ambitions.
-As I've described today, the oil and natural gas sector wants to invest in decarbonization alongside growth investments.
+As I've described today, the oil and natural gas sector is investing in decarbonization alongside growth investments.
 The industry is a partner in indigenous reconciliation and is a solution waiting to happen for the economic and geopolitical headwinds facing the country today.